wspace/hapyli/tutorial/variablesandtheheap.md

 ```

 The example above illustrates every type of global variable you can define in
 HaPyLi and how to read and write to them.
-The '*' on each variable name isn't
+The `*` on each variable name isn't
 anything special - any identifier can contain this character.
 It is a naming
 convention I use to distinguish pointers from other kinds of variables.
 All
 global variables are pointers to data in the heap.
 To read from these variables,
-you must use the "ref" function defined in the HaPyLi Standard Library.
+you must use the `ref` function defined in the HaPyLi Standard Library.
-Likewise, to write to these variables you must use the "set" function.
+Likewise, to write to these variables you must use the `set` function.

-"ref" accepts a pointer to an array and an index and returns the data stored at
+`ref` accepts a pointer to an array and an index and returns the data stored at
-that index within the array. (ref \*X 0) is equivalent to (ref \*X).
+that index within the array. `(ref *X 0)` is equivalent to `(ref *X)`.

-Likewise, "set" accepts a pointer to an array, an index, and a value, and writes
+Likewise, `set` accepts a pointer to an array, an index, and a value, and writes
-that value to the array at the index. (set \*array 0 value) is equivalent to
+that value to the array at the index. `(set *array 0 value)` is equivalent to
-(set \*variable value).
+`(set *variable value)`.

 You must be extremely careful, however, because HaPyLi doesn't provide any
 bounds checking when reading from or writing to arrays.
 Writing beyond the end